 Here, we present data that illustrate Kentucky's state and local spending by selected functional categories: Education, which includes elementary and secondary education and higher education; Public Protection, which includes police, fire, and corrections; Social Services, which includes public welfare, public assistance, and Medicaid; Community Development, which includes libraries, natural resources, parks and recreation, and housing and community development; and Infrastructure, which includes highways, water, sewers, utilities, and solid waste.
-For Kentucky, the competitor states, and the U.S., these five categories account for around 80 percent of state and local government expenditures (2016).
+For Kentucky, the competitor states, and the U.S., these five categories account for around 80 percent of state and local government expenditures (2017).
 As a percentage of total state and local government expenditures, Kentucky spends about the same on education, more on social services, and less on public protection, community development, and infrastructure compared to the U.S. average.
 The Other category includes government administration, interest paid on debt, and insurance.
 However, as the figures on the following pages show (pages 248-257), when comparing per capita expenditures, a slightly different picture emerges.
-On a per capita basis, Kentucky expenditures are generally lower than the U.S. for every category except social services, where they have been about the same, but exceeded the U.S. in 2016.
+On a per capita basis, Kentucky expenditures are generally lower than the U.S. for every category except social services, where they have been about the same, but exceeded the U.S. since 2015.

-Distribution of Selected State and Local Expenditures, 2016, Kentucky, Competitor States, and the U.S.
+Distribution of Selected State and Local Expenditures,